finsterwalder/roperty-jpa/README.md

-# Roperty Persistence
+# Roperty JPA

-Persistence Implementation for Roperty
+This library offers a persistence implementation for Roperty based on Java Persistence API.